-For sources with $0.8 \le$ $R$ $<$ 0.9, the rate of change in the average errors of $f$, $\dot{f}$, $\beta$, and $\lambda$ parameters, relative to sources with $R$ $\ge 0.9$, are 25.4\%, 16.4\%, 85.7\%, and 200.0\%, respectively.
+For sources with $0.8 \leq R < 0.9$, the rate of change in the average deviation of $f$, $\dot{f}$, $\beta$, and $\lambda$ parameters, relative to sources with $R \geq 0.9$, is 25.4\%, 16.4\%, 85.7\%, and 200.0\%, respectively.
 Therefore, the main difference between relatively accurate sources and accurate sources lies in the accuracy of the sky position.
-For sources with $0.5 \le$ $R$ $<$ 0.8, the rate of change in the average errors of $f$, $\dot{f}$, $\beta$, and $\lambda$ parameters, relative to sources with $0.8 \le$ $R$ $<$ 0.9, are 353.8\%, 7.3\%, 115.4\%, and 211.1\%, respectively.
-Except for $\dot{f}$, the errors in the other three parameters have shown a significant increase.
+For sources with $0.5 \leq R < 0.8$, the rate of change in the average deviation of $f$, $\dot{f}$, $\beta$, and $\lambda$ parameters, relative to sources with $0.8 \leq R < 0.9$, is 353.8\%, 7.3\%, 115.4\%, and 211.1\%, respectively.
+Except for $\dot{f}$, the errors in the other three parameters show a significant increase.